dev-zzo/snakebed/README.md

 Although every effort is being made to make code as fast as possible, speed is *not* the primary implementation objective.

+Another aim that should be mentioned is that no reliance is supposed to by made on your compiler's C runtime library; we should carry everything we need and interact with OS services directly.

 # How it works

 The main deliverable is an executable similar to non-interactive `python`,